-2.1 Definitions.
-The following terms, when capitalized, shall have the following meanings:

-"Applicant" shall mean the person or legal entity who submits an Application to DBA to be certified or to renew their certification.

-"Application" shall mean the procedure by which a person or legal entity submits information and documentation required by DBA to be considered for certification or to renew their certification.
+- 2.1 Definitions.
+The following terms, when capitalized, shall have the following meanings: - "Applicant" shall mean the person or legal entity who submits an Application to DBA to be certified or to renew their certification. - "Application" shall mean the procedure by which a person or legal entity submits information and documentation required by DBA to be considered for certification or to renew their certification.

-"Audit" or "Compliance Audit" shall mean an assessment of a Certified Party's conformity to the Certification Standards that is performed by an Auditor.

-"Audit Period" shall mean the time between the Certified Company's last full Compliance Audit and the date contained on the written notice provided by the Audit Committee pursuant to section 8.4 (B), provided that if no prior full Compliance Audit had been performed it shall be measured from the date of the initial Application for certification.
-The Audit Period shall always include a review of the accuracy of the information provided in the Certified Company's most recent Application.

-"Auditor" shall mean an individual, company, or firm that is an independent third party approved or retained by the Council to perform Compliance Audits.
-The Council shall provide multiple options to Certified Companies for independent third parties, including individuals, companies, or firms that are not certified public accountants.

-"Board" shall mean the DBA International Board of Directors.

-"Certification Program" shall mean the DBA International Debt Buyer Certification Program.

-"Certification Standards" or "Standards" shall mean the minimum requirements necessary to become and to maintain the status of a Certified Party.

-"Certified Company" shall mean any legal business entity regardless of its legal structure, including but not limited to corporations, partnerships, sole proprietorship, and associations, that has applied for and has been granted certification based on the requirements contained in the Governance Document of the Certification Program and remains in good standing.

-"Certified Party" shall mean a Certified Individual and/or a Certified Company.

-"Certified Individual" shall mean an individual who is employed by a Certified Company or as otherwise provided in section 5.6 (B) who meets or exceeds the Certification Program requirements to be certified, has been granted certification, and remains in good standing.

-"CFPB" shall mean the federal Consumer Financial Protection Bureau.

-"Consumer Complaint" shall mean submissions that express dissatisfaction with, or communicate suspicion of wrongful conduct by, an identifiable entity related to a consumer's personal experience with a financial product or service.1
+- "Audit" or "Compliance Audit" shall mean an assessment of a Certified Party's conformity to the Certification Standards that is performed by an Auditor. - "Audit Period" shall mean the time between the Certified Company's last full Compliance Audit and the date contained on the written notice provided by the Audit Committee pursuant to section 8.4 (B), provided that if no prior full Compliance Audit had been performed it shall be measured from the date of the initial Application for certification.
+The Audit Period shall always include a review of the accuracy of the information provided in the Certified Company's most recent Application. - "Auditor" shall mean an individual, company, or firm that is an independent third party approved or retained by the Council to perform Compliance Audits.
+The Council shall provide multiple options to Certified Companies for independent third parties, including individuals, companies, or firms that are not certified public accountants. - "Board" shall mean the DBA International Board of Directors. - "Certification Program" shall mean the DBA International Receivables Management Certification Program. - "Certification Standards" or "Standards" shall mean the minimum requirements necessary to become and to maintain the status of a Certified Party. - "Certified Company" shall mean any legal business entity regardless of its legal structure, including but not limited to corporations, partnerships, sole proprietorship, and associations, that has applied for and has been granted certification based on the requirements contained in the Governance Document of the Certification Program and remains in good standing. - "Certified Party" shall mean a Certified Individual and/or a Certified Company. - "Certified Individual" shall mean an individual who is employed by a Certified Company or as otherwise provided in section 5.6 (B) who meets or exceeds the Certification Program requirements to be certified, has been granted certification, and remains in good standing. - "CFPB" shall mean the federal Consumer Financial Protection Bureau. - "Consumer Complaint" shall mean submissions that express dissatisfaction with, or communicate suspicion of wrongful conduct by, an identifiable entity related to a consumer's personal experience with a financial product or service. - "Consumer Data" shall mean personally identifiable information associated with a consumer account that needs to be protected due to the confidential nature of the information.